glenasmith/glenasmith.github.io/guava/objects.md

 * Read in the Accounts file into a List of Strings and display the count of lines
 * Write out your Accounts file to a new file, add a new "website" field guessed from their email addresss (using a Splitter)
 * Use a StopWatch to time how long your transformation parts take
+* Write a custom ToString to output a subset of fields from Account
-* Implment your own compareTo() for Account using a ComparisonChain.
+* Implement your own compareTo() for Account using a ComparisonChain.
 Sort the collection based on email, then name.